charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - There’s two main ways that stand out on first glance - the player marketplace and the battle pass.
 - The player marketplace, also known as the Auction House, is where you’d go to sell and buy literally anything to and from other players.
 - The problem is that the currency you use to do this isn’t the gold you earn in-game, it’s Lucent you buy with real money.
-- Obviously, this is as direct of a conversion from real-money to in-game advantage as you can get, so that’s a given.
 - But you might be saying it’s kind of good, isn’t it, because that means you can sell your own gear for the premium currency without spending real money, right?
 - Yeah, but, why?
 This only sounds like a good thing because of the pay-to-win system in the first place.
 - If the whole marketplace used gold, you’d still want to sell your equipment for gold and use that gold to buy other things.
 Selling gear for Lucent is only good because other things cost Lucent.